StephenThagana/forkify-recipe-app/README.md

 ## Your users should be able to:

 - Search for a recipe and result displayed
-- Bookmark a recipe to and view the bookmarks even after page reloads
+- Bookmark a recipe and view the bookmarked recipe even after page reloads
-- Use pagination buttons to dispaly search results
+- Use pagination buttons to display search results
 - change the number of servings and get quantity of ingredients required in relation to servings

-## can i see the live site?
+## Can i see the live site?

 A: Sure!
 Here you go [Forkify app link](https://recipe.netlify.app)

 ## Author

-created by Stephen Thagana
+Created by Stephen Thagana

 website:
 [stephen thagana website](https://stephen-thagana.netlify.app)

-## credit
+## Credit

 Jonas schmedtmann - Udemy instructor